 Introductory computer science and programming, HCI, social computing, user-centered design, qualitative research methods, ethics of technology and computing, science and technology studies (STS), information communication technology for development (ICTD)

-robert dot soden at colorado dot edu
+robert dot soden at columbia dot edu

 - November, 2019 - I co-organized a workshop on Fostering Historical Research in HCI and CSCW at CSCW 2020 in Austin, TX.